 It's the typical cold day of January 2030: as always these days comes the peak of the flu season.
-At this time of year, ten years ago, the clinics and medical offices were overflowing with patients waiting for a visit; today, doctors and patients move easily through the diffuse system.
+At this time of the year, ten years ago, the clinics and medical offices were overflowing with patients waiting for a visit; today, doctors and patients move easily through the diffuse system.

 What has changed?
 Connected care has become a reality, after years of health systems always in trouble with few staff forced to work overtime.
 Healthcare has changed with AI.

 Artificial intelligence today develops health care models from huge amounts of data that are too complex for people to aggregate.
-It does so with information from sources that in 2020 were trapped in objects that still did not "know" how to communicate.
+It does so with information from sources that in 2020 were trapped in objects that they still did not "know" to communicate.

 Today, AI-led health systems are capable of providing preventive and proactive health care.
 At least in 3 ways: